MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

 Note that this is the same order as before - `row`, followed by `column`.

-The same information could have been accessed (though less conveniently) using `loc`.
+The same information could have been accessed (though less conveniently) using `iloc`.
 This would require you to know the numerical position of the 'BoilingPoint' column.
 ~~~
-periodic_data.loc[35, 12]
+periodic_data.iloc[35, 12]
 ~~~
 {: .language-python}